The Best HomeKit Thermostat: 2023 Buyer's Guide

 You might be asking why I’ve gone with ecobee over nest for this list?
 The reason is simple, Nest does not support HomeKit at all.
 You may be able to get some integration by using third party workarounds such as Homebridge but the Nest Thermostats are not officially supported.

 Apple doesn’t make their own thermostat, and while the ecobee Smart Thermostat does now include Siri it’s not because Apple put it there.
 Announced at WWDC 2021 was the ability for third party device makers to integrate Siri into their devices.
-This comes with some limitations around personal data as Apple doesn’t want any potential abuse of that by third party’s, but many common Siri functions commands and queries can be used.
+This comes with some limitations around personal data as Apple doesn’t want any potential abuse of that by third parties, but many common Siri functions commands and queries can be used.

 Best HomeKit Thermostat Overall